Dorani/Full-Stack-Training/Back-End/README.md

     - update
     - remove

+## To begin

+- In your terminal after having successfully installed MongoDB run the following commands in order in 2 separate tabs:
+    - mongod: starts the demon, we need it running to use mongo at all
+    - mongo : opens the shell where we can run our mongo commands!

 ## One's we will be using and purpose
 - help:
   - give us a list of basic features of mongo